 The quantitative approach in trading requires one to be skilled in mathematics and statistics.
 It is mostly the price and volume that are the common input variables for conducting quantitative analysis for trading.

-For instance, quantitative analysis implies testing the trading strategy with the past data (backtesting) for showing the strategy’s performance in terms of some popular performance statistical methods that include models such as ARIMA (Autoregressive Integration Moving Average), SMA (Simple Moving Average), Exponential smoothing, Neural Network (NN) etc. and the performance evaluations such as Sharpe Ratio, Sortino ratio etc.
+For instance, quantitative analysis implies testing the trading strategy with the past data (backtesting) for showing the strategy’s performance in terms of some popular performance statistical methods that include models such as ARIMA (Autoregressive Integration Moving Average), SMA (Simple Moving Average), Exponential smoothing, Neural Network (NN) etc. and the performance evaluations such as Sharpe Ratio, Sortino ratio etc. Understand how you can develop your skills by learning the implementations of neural network in trading.

 The trading styles that use the quantitative approach are: